 Expensive compared to other cat food options

-Only three options for cat food
+Only two options for cat food

 There are plenty of stellar cat food delivery services out there, each with its own unique spin—whatever your feline friend’s needs, there’s a delivery service out there for you.
 However, Cat Person stands out from the pack thanks to its wide range of high-quality options and the ability to create customized meal plans (without forcing customers into a subscription).